-- I would not put English in my top 3 subjects - I would prefer to devote my time and effort more to other subjects and complete an English course with reasonable expectations on my time - I understand that Jindabyne Central School does not run English Studies as an ATAR course for educational and administrative reasons - I understand that English Studies is NOT an easy course or a class for low ability students - I have vocational aspirations I know what I want to do when I leave school and it does not involve going to university or gaining an ATAR
+- I would not put English in my top three subjects - I would prefer to devote my time and effort more to other subjects and complete an English course with reasonable expectations on my time - I understand that Jindabyne Central School does not run English Studies as an ATAR course for educational and administrative reasons - I understand that English Studies is NOT an easy course or a class for low ability students - I have vocational aspirations I know what I want to do when I leave school and it does not involve going to university or gaining an ATAR

 English - Advanced UNIT ATAR

 Board Developed Course 2 А

 Prerequisites: Nil Exclusions: Nil

 Cost: Nil Major Project: No

-Course Description: The English Advanced course is designed for stud the subject and who desire to engage with challe personal, intellectual, academic, social and voo respond imaginatively and critically to literary historical and cultural contexts, including literatur and other cultures.
-They study challenging writt that represent and reflect a changing global world enging learning experience ational lives.
-Students ap texts drawn from a rang re from the past and present ten, spoken, visual, multime es that will e preciate, ar e of perso nt and from enrich their nalyse and nal, social Australiar

-Across Stage 6 the selection of texts will give stute texts which are widely regarded as quality literate intercultural experiences and the peoples and culture a range of Australian texts, including texts by Aborthat give insights into diverse experiences of Aborthat give insights of text drawn from prose fiction, a digital texts integrated modes reading, writing, listening, space ure, including a range of lite ures of Asia riginal and/or Torres Strait Isla ginal and/or Torres Strait Islar drama, poetry, nonfiction, film ander author nder peoples , media, mul s and those timedia and
+Course Description: The English Advanced course is designed for the subject and who desire to engage with personal, intellectual, academic, social and respond imaginatively and critically to little historical and cultural contexts, including little and other cultures.
+They study challenging that represent and reflect a changing globa Across Stage 6 the selection of texts will give texts which are widely regarded as quality intercultural experiences and the peoples an a range of Australian texts, including texts by that give insights into diverse experiences of a range of types of text drawn from prose for digital texts integrated modes of reading, writing, appropriate or students who have a particu challenging learning experier d vocational lives.
+Students erary texts drawn from a ra erature from the past and pre written, spoken, visual, mult world.
+Ve students experience of the literature, including a range of d cultures of Asia y Aboriginal and/or Torres Strait Aboriginal and/or Torres Strait is ction, drama, poetry, nonfiction, f following: literary texts w Islander autho slander peoples enrich thei nalyse and onal, social n Australiar digital texts rritten abou rs and those ltimedia and

-Main Topics Covered:

-The Year 11 course covers:
+Main Topics Covered: The Year 11 course covers:

-Common Module - Reading to Write (A transition J

-Module A: Narratives That Shape Our World (40 h Module B: Critical Study of Literature (40 hour
+Common Module - Reading to Write (A trar Module A: Narratives That Shape Our World Module B: Critical Study of Literature (40) (40 hours) rs)

-initial stady of Electricate (40 field 5)

-The Year 12 course covers: Common Module -Texts and Human Experiences Module A -Textual Conversations (30 hours) Module B - Critical Study of Literature (30 hours) Module C - The Craft of Writing (30 hours) (30 hours)
+The Year 12 course covers: Common Module -Texts and Human Experi- Module A -Textual Conversations (30 hours) Module B - Critical Study of Literature (30 hours) Module C - The Craft of Writing (30 hours) burs)

 Course Requirements:

 No specific requirements.

-External Assessment:

-Two written examinations: Exam One is an hour a and a half and Exam Two is two hours
+Two written examinations: Exam One is an hour and a half and Exam Two is two hours